kclowes/docs/content/docs/getting-started/developing.md

 ```

 The IP displayed here could be different for you, as this tutorial was written
 using boot2docker.
-If you navigate to your.docker.host:5000/cities.json you should see the same output as before.
-That's not very exiting, so let's see our live
+If you navigate to [DOCKER_HOST_IP]:5000/cities.json you
+should see the same output as before.
+That's not very exciting, so let's see
-reloading in action!
+our live reloading in action!

 In **app.py** add a new city to the array